axmolengine/axmol/docs/DevSetup.md

 ## Creating a new project

-Enter to PowerShell (`pwsh`).
+Open any terminal(cmd.exe/powershell/pwsh/bash/zsh/WindowsTerminal/iTerm2).
 This is the command to generate a new project:

 ```axmol new -p YOUR.UNIQUE.ID -d PROJECT_PATH -l [cpp|lua] [--portrait] PROJECT_NAME```